LTE Cellular Ethernet WiFi NCD IoT Edge Computer

 5. Installing node red libraries

 The libraries below are already installed on the NCD IoT Edge Computer.
 However the libraries may be updated in the terminal.

 Should a library update be required, run these two commands in the UI terminal and apply the update command when prompted.

 6. Firmware Update

 In the case that the NCD IoT Edge Computer needs factory reset, enter the following command in the NCD IoT Edge Computer terminal:

 After running this command the NCD IoT Edge Computer will be factory reset.

 Factory reset could take few minutes.
 During the factory reset it will reboot couple of times.

 Next, navigate to the NCD Github files.
-Install any necessary files onto the Edge Computer using the USB port.
+Download and copy these files in a USB driver.
+Inset this USB driver into Edge Device.
 This will ensure that the NCD IoT Edge Computer is up to date with the latest files.

 go to cd /mnt/sda1